wxGlade/wxGlade/sphinx/tutorial.rst

 At this point, it's time for a **preview**: |br|
-Select "Preview" from the context menu or the main menu or from the *Properties* window when the frame is selected.
+Select "Preview" from the context menu or the main menu or from the *Properties* notebook when the frame is selected.
 Alternatively, press :kbd:`F5`

 +----------------------------------------------+